 Buying New Home Construction From Builders

-Hire Your Own Agent at the Start of Your Hunt to Buy New Construction
+Hire Your Own Agent at the Start of Your Hunt

-Many builders will not allow you to hire your own agent if you wander into the new homes sales office without representation.
+Many builders will not allow you to hire your own agent if you wander into the sales office without representation.
 If you visit a builder's home construction site without an agent, you might be hosed, because later the builder could refuse to pay your agent.
+Let your agent introduce you to the builder, and you're covered.

-- The builder's sales agents are paid to represent the builder, regardless of what they may tell you.
-Many will use high pressure tactics to persuade you to sign the contract.
-Due to the high volume nature of brand new home sales, lots of builder's agents are paid less than a traditional commission; some earn a salary plus incentives, so turnover is important to their livelihood.
+Due to the high-volume nature of brand new home sales, lots of builder's agents are paid less than a traditional commission; some earn a salary plus incentives, so turnover is important to their livelihood.
+Instead:

-- Hire a buyer's agent to represent you.
-Most of the time, your agent will be paid by the builder, but sometimes the responsibility for the agent's fee is open for discussion.
+- Hire a buyer's agent to represent you: Most of the time, your agent will be paid by the builder, but sometimes the responsibility for the agent's fee is open for discussion.
 Builders generally advertise how much they will pay a buyer's agent.
 Rarely do they refuse, unless inventory is low and demand high.
 Even if you have to directly pay your agent, you can probably add that fee to the sales price, and it would be worth it because a good negotiating buyer's agent can save you thousands more than the commission.

 Don't Automatically Use the Builder's Lender

-- Builders often prefer their own lender because the builder will be kept fully informed of your personal progress; it's one-stop shopping for a builder.
+Builders often prefer their own lender because the builder will be kept fully informed of your personal progress; it's one-stop shopping for a builder.

-- Shop around and interview your lender.
-Find a banker or mortgage broker you can trust and with whom you feel comfortable doing business.
+- Shop around and interview your lender: Find a banker or mortgage broker you can trust and with whom you feel comfortable doing business.
 It's not always about the rates, as most people's rates are about the same.

-- Expect your lender to guarantee its fees.
-The lender is required by law to issue a loan estimate disclosing all of the closing costs.
+- Expect your lender to guarantee its fees: The lender is required by law to issue a loan estimate disclosing all of the closing costs.

 Obtain Legal Advice Before Buying a Brand New Home

-- Find out if the materials used by the builder contain chemicals that are hazardous to your health.
+- Health risks: Find out if the materials used by the builder contain chemicals that are hazardous to your health.
 If your contract contains a warning about health issues, it's probably because this is a valid concern and other buyers have gone to court over it.

 Verify Options and Upgrade Prices

-Some builders can sell a home for almost bare construction cost because they make the bulk of their profit in the upgrades.
+Some builders can sell a home for nearly the cost of construction because they make the bulk of their profit in the upgrades.

-- Ask about cancellations and whether you will be held liable for items the builder cannot return to a vendor.
+- Liability: Ask about cancellations and whether you will be held liable for items the builder cannot return to a vendor.

-- Some contracts give the builder the right to choose your upgrades if you do not submit your request within a certain period of time.
+- Timing: Some contracts give the builder the right to choose your upgrades if you do not submit your request within a certain period of time.

 Check Out the Builder's Reputation

-Hire a Home Inspector When Buying New Construction
+Hire a Home Inspector

-- If the inspector calls for further inspection by another professional contractor, find out if the inspector is telling you there could be a serious issue or if the inspector isn't licensed to address that issue.
+- Clarify: If the inspector calls for further inspection by another professional contractor, find out if the inspector is telling you there could be a serious issue or if the inspector isn't licensed to address that issue.